kanakmi/Deforgify/README.md

 - **Deploying** the project on GitHub helped us to get the project deployed on the network to be accessed by other people.
 - We are using GitHub for **Collaboration**.
 GitHub makes it easy to share code with others and helps a lot in collaboration.
 GitHub makes it easy to set up a project and get started.

+## 🛠 Best Usage of CI/CD sponsored by CircleCI

+We are using CircleCI for continuous integration and deployment.
+CircleCI is a free service that provides continuous integration and deployment for your applications.
+It’s a great way to test our code, run our tests, and deploy our code.

 ## 🌐 Best Domain Name from GoDaddy Registry [APAC Only]

 - Any Domain Name with .co, .us, .buzz.